mazzasaverio/terraform-gcp-cloud-run/README.md

 # Terraform Configuration for GCP Cloud SQL and Cloud Run Connection

-This repository contains Terraform configurations to establish a private connection between Google Cloud Run and a Google Cloud SQL instance.
-It sets up the necessary infrastructure components, including VPC peerings, Cloud SQL, Cloud Run, and Pub/Sub, to facilitate a seamless and secure connection between these services.
+This repository allows you to configure an SQL Cloud application through Terraform with a private IP connection with a GCP compute engine

 ## Prerequisites

-1. **Google Cloud Platform Account**: Create an account on the Google Cloud Platform (GCP).
-If you already have an account, proceed to the next step.
+1. **Google Cloud Platform Account**: Create an account on the Google Cloud Platform (GCP)

-2. **Project Creation**:

-   - Create a new project in your GCP account.
+2. **Project Creation**: Create a new project in your GCP account.
 Assign it a unique name and keep track of the project ID for future reference.

 3. **Service Account Creation**: